caneruguz/jquery-rescon/README.md

 jquery-rescon
 =============

-#### Jquery plugin for allowing fixed width containers to render responsively regardless of viewport size
+Jquery plugin for allowing fixed width containers to render responsively regardless of viewport size

+#### Description

 At the time of the creation of this plugin Bootstrap responsiveness used the @media tags in css to define its grid so that all grid related sizing was based on how wide the viewport of the browser was.